 Sharon is periodically in the United States and available to speak to congregations as her schedule permits.
 Email her to extend an invitation to visit your congregation or organization.

-About Sharon Kandel’s ministry
+About Sharon’s ministry

-Country Profile: In early 2011 the people of South Sudan voted to separate from the rest of Sudan and form an independent country.
+In early 2011 the people of South Sudan voted to separate from the rest of Sudan and form an independent country.
 The referendum was part of a 2005 peace accord that ended decades of civil war between rebels in the South and government forces from the North.
 However, just two years later the country was engulfed by fighting when president Salva Kiir accused vice-president Riek Machar of attempting a failed coup.
-Government and rebels agreed to attend peace talks in Ethiopia in 2014, and a deal was finally signed under threat of UN sanctions against both sides in August 2015.
+The government and rebels agreed to attend peace talks in Ethiopia in 2014, and a deal was finally signed under threat of UN sanctions against both sides in August 2015.
 An ongoing and increasingly brutal new wave of violence broke out in July of 2016 and has caused widespread famine.
 The conflict has displaced more than three million people.

-The Presbyterian Church (U.S.A.) has been involved in Sudan for more than a century and has longstanding relationships with two partner churches in South Sudan: The Presbyterian Church of South Sudan (PCOSS) and the South Sudan Evangelical Presbyterian Church (SSPEC) as well as Nile Theological College, RECONCILE, Across, and the South Sudan Council of Churches.
+The Presbyterian Church (U.S.A.) has been involved in Sudan for more than a century and has longstanding relationships with two partner churches in South Sudan: The Presbyterian Church of South Sudan (PCOSS) and the South Sudan Evangelical Presbyterian Church (SSPEC) as well as Nile Theological College, RECONCILE, ACROSS, and the South Sudan Council of Churches.
 These years of civil war and conflict have left South Sudan’s infrastructure in ruins and its people traumatized but the region is home to abundant natural resources and many faithful people.
 The PC(USA) is working with its church and ecumenical partners to help South Sudan maximize the promise of independence and improve the plight of the people.

 The Kandels are members of Martins Creek Mennonite Church in Millersburg, Ohio.